statisticsnorway/common-survey-export/README.md

-# Consumption export
+# common survey export

-Scheduled export service for consumption-survey-service retrieving data from the database and exporting it to Google cloud buckets
+Scheduled export service for common-survey-service retrieving data from the database and exporting it to Google cloud buckets